-- Attachment of any equipment (bush bar, winches, snow plow, skid plate, etc.) other than SUBARU genuine accessory parts to the front end. - Modification of the suspension system or front end structure. - Installation of a tire of different size and construction from the original tires listed on the tire placard attached to the door jamb.
+• Attachment of any equipment (bush bar, winches, snow plow, skid plate, etc.) other than SUBARU genuine accessory parts to the front end.

+- Modification of the suspension system or front end structure. - Installation of a tire of different size and construction from the - tires specified on the tire placard attached to the door jamb.